Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Automation

 **Explanation:**
-"Parameter Store" is correct.
+Parameter Store is correct.
 Parameter Store in AWS Systems Manager allows centralized storage of configuration values, secrets, and parameters.
 You can maintain different values for different environments (e.g., prod/test) while keeping consistent keys across systems.
-"Distributor" is incorrect.
+Distributor is incorrect.
 Distributor is for deploying software packages and scripts to managed instances; it does not provide centralized configuration management.
-"AWS AppConfig" is incorrect.
+AWS AppConfig is incorrect.
 AppConfig is designed to safely deploy application configuration updates but does not provide hierarchical parameter storage suitable for multiple environment separation.
-"Automation" is incorrect.
+Automation is incorrect.
 Automation runs operational runbooks, not centralized storage of configuration parameters.

 ---